unoplatform/uno/doc/articles/uno-hot-reload.md

 - Click the **Green Plus**, set the **Name** to `Local feed`, the source to `C:\temp\nuget-local` or your own path)
 - Click the **Update** button
 - Create a sample application using the **Uno Cross Platform App** template
-- The Uno.UI package should already be at the version you just downloaded, but you're upgrading the package, make sure you're using the latest you've downloaded.
+- The Uno.UI package should already be at the version you just downloaded, but if you're upgrading the package, make sure you're using the latest version you've downloaded.
 - Build an application head, start it (with or without the debugger)
 - Change a XAML file from VS and the app should update.
 - Make sure to add `Newtonsoft.Json` package to all heads, and `Uno.Wasm.WebSockets` to the Wasm head.